Ueli Steck: Death

 On 30 April, he began climbing at around 4:30 AM with a French climber named Yannick Graziani who was attempting to climb Everest.
 When Graziani headed towards Camp 3, Steck broke off to the right to climb Nuptse.
 He was last seen partway up the face around dawn by several Sherpas and expedition members around the valley.
 Approximately 300 m below the summit, he fell an estimated 1000 m.
 It is not known what caused the fall.
 His body was found in the Western Cwm, between camps 1 and 2, and transported back to Kathmandu, where memorial services were held.

-Steck was survived by his wife, Nicole Steck.